Grand Gala du Disque: History

 The 10th annual Grand Gala du Disque Populaire took place at the RAI Congress Center in Amsterdam on March 7, 1969.
 The lineup of performers were: Nini Rosso, Peggy March, Chet Atkins, Buck Owens, the Sandpipers, Gladys Knight & the Pips, Ike & Tina Turner, Miriam Makeba, the Pentangle, the Moody Blues, Harry Secombe, Rika Zarai, Mireille Mathieu, James Last, Amalia Rodrigues, Martine Bijl, and Ann Burton.

 At the Grand Gala du Disque Classique on October 16, 1970, the Amsterdam Concertgebouw Orchestra, under Bernard Haitink, performed works by Berlioz, Bartok, Mahler, and Richard Strauss.
 Soloist included Stephen Bishop and Dietrich Fischer-Dieskau.

-The Grand Gala 1972, broadcast started on the 25th of February and was presented by Willem Duys and Mies Bouwman.
+The Grand Gala 1972, broadcast started on 25 February and was presented by Willem Duys and Mies Bouwman.
 The orchestra conductor was Rogier van Otterloo who accompanied artists such as Gene Pitney, Gilbert O'Sullivan, Peret, Lenny Kuhr, Roy Black, Middle Of The Road, Charles Aznavour, Hildegard Knef, Iwan Rebroff, Helen Reddy, The New Seekers, Rod McKuen, Labi Siffre, The Beach Boys, BeeGees and Johnny Cash who celebrated his 40th birthday live on stage, because the programme lasted much longer than expected.

 The Grand Gala du Disque Populaire on February 15, 1974, was rebroadcast in other European countries.
 Performers included Thijs van Leer, Georges Moustaki, the Carpenters, Dobie Gray, a very, very short appearance by Jan Akkerman, Barry White, Love Unlimited, Don McLean and Bobby Vinton.

 After the organizers decided to quit sponsoring the galas in 1974, the ceremonies became a much more intimate affair.
 No Edisons were awarded from 1974 to 1976.
 In the late 1970s and early 1980s, the ceremonies were not televised.
 During the 1980s, several attempts were made to revive the old Grand Gala format (or a format similar to that of the Academy Awards and Grammy Award ceremonies), but due to lack of interest from record companies, artists, the media, and broadcasters, none of these initiatives proved successful and long-lasting.
 However, Edisons continue to be awarded annually.